ks4049/Winifier-Heroku/README.md

 # Winifer Heroku Connect!

-This repository manages the server side scripts for the web integration of the winifier repository.
+This repository manages the client and server side scripts for the web integration of the winifier repository.

 The application has been deployed using Heroku.

 Link to the Winifier Repository: [Winifier](https://github.com/nirbhayph/Winifier)

 Authors:
-- @ks4049
+- @nirbhayph
 - @dhirensc
-- @nirbhayph
+- @ks4049

 ## Documentation